ecg-icas/icas/doc/0.54/_sources/categories-v2.txt

    - Optional set of paths from related existing categories used for search strategies and/or fallback scenarios to expand the search parameters when too few results are returned.

+Note that `suggestedCpcForPageOne` field in :ref:`categories_v1` is not available anymore.
+In order to get a performance prediction :ref:`get_category_id_funnel` should be used.

 Intervals
 ---------